 A bodybuilding career relies on one major component – consistent progress.
-This is especially important for beginners who are starting from square one.
-This is where progressive overload theory comes into play.
+Also, this is especially important for beginners starting from square one.
+Thus, this is where progressive overload theory comes into play.

 Progressive overload is the science of making manageable progress over time for significant gains.
-The simplest example would be adding five pounds onto your max barbell squat every week.
-After a year, you would be lifting 260 pounds more.
+The simplest example would be to add five pounds to your maximum barbell squat every week.
+After a year, you would lift 260 pounds more.

 You can customize these examples based on your abilities.
-For example, if you feel comfortable adding reps and weight, do it.
-The primary goal is to perform better than you did the week before, every week.
+For example, do it if you feel comfortable adding reps and weight.
+The primary goal is to perform better than you did the Week before every Week.

 7. Create long-term programming because bodybuilding is a journey, not a race.

 One of the essential bodybuilding tips is understanding that it’s a long journey.
-You’re not going to make massive gains overnight.
-It takes a dedicated effort over time.
+You will not make massive gains overnight.
+It takes a dedicated effort.

-As such, you need to create long-term programming.
-If you change up your program every couple of weeks, you’re not going to see consistent results.
-We recommend sticking with an individual program (doing the same routine each week with progressive overload) for at least six weeks at a time.
+It would be best if you created long-term programming.
+You will not see consistent results if you change your program every few weeks.
+We recommend sticking with an individual program (doing the same routine each Week with progressive overload) for at least six weeks.

-However, sticking with the same program for too long will result in hitting a plateau.
-It’s important to change up your routine.
+However, sticking with the same program for too long will cause a plateau.
+It’s essential to change your routine.
 This includes: